cor1nthian/videomdextract/README.md

 | --- | --- | --- |
 | 1 | String | Path to mediafile |

+:exclamation: Variables set in the script have priority over script arguments

 Script return codes:
 | Code | Description |
 | --- | --- |